Consolidate workspace memory

 by reorganizing information so that it only uses the minimum memory

 required.
-All variables from your base and global workspaces are preserved.
+All variables from your base and global workspaces that

 The MATLAB® software temporarily stores your workspace data

 a numeric value) that is located in your temporary folder.
 (You can

 use the command